 - Serve ramekins as is with a small plate underneath or, in vert on to a plate allowing it to sit for 10 seconds before unfolding and allowing cake to fall out onto the plate.

-- Serve with a dollop of whipped cream or scoop of vanilla ice cream if desired.
+- You can serve them as is or with a dollop of whipped cream or scoop of vanilla ice cream.

 Check out more of my recipes here.